 CROWNING US

-A national project focused on underserved communities to address gaps in heart disease research and improve access to care, including women, intersex, gender-diverse people, and those from diverse racial and ethnic backgrounds.
+A national project focused on underserved communities to address gaps in heart disease research and improve access to care, including women, intersex, trans, gender diverse, and queer communities, and those from diverse racial and ethnic backgrounds.

 This initiative is co-led by the Canadian Women’s Heart Health Alliance (CWHHA), Council of Agencies Serving South Asians (CASSA), Sickle Cell Awareness Group of Ontario (SCAGO), and the University of Toronto.